 • Revenue Ruling 2012-3 confirmed that offering deferred annuities in a 401(k) plan will not accidentally trigger IRS death benefit rules.
 Under these rules, defined benefit plans must pay death benefits to a participant's surviving spouse in the form of special type of annuity, unless the spouse opts out.
 401(k) plans are typically exempt from these rules, as long as they provide for payment of the participant's account balance to the surviving spouse.
 Before the Revenue Ruling was released, there was a concern that the spousal death benefit rules might apply to a 401(k) participant who invests in deferred annuities.
-The good news is that the IRS has clarified that they will not, eliminating another obstacle for plan sponsors that want to use deferred annuities.
+The good news is that, provided annuitization is not automatic or irrevocable, the IRS has clarified that the spousal death benefit requirements will not apply.
+This removes another obstacle for plan sponsors that want to use deferred annuities.
+The IRS has indicated its intent to issue future guidance on other annuity arrangements.